Removable singularities for nonlinear subequations

 \Remark {\KK.1} It should be noted however that since $\cp(\GG)$ is a convex cone, the results of Section \LL \ apply to show that codimension-2 sets are removable for $\GG$-\psh functions which are locally bounded above (provided that $\GG$ involves all the variables).
 Consequently, the new parts of Theorem \II.2 and Theorem \JJ.5 are part (1) for $F=\wt\cp(\GG)$ (for dually $\GG$-plurisubharmonic functions) and part (2) for $\GG$-harmonics.

 One can also consider quaternionic $n$-space $\bbr^{4n} = \bbh^n$ and define $\cp^\bbh$ geometrically by the subset of quaternionic lines in $G(4,\bbr^{4n})$.
-However, $\cp_2^{\bbc, e} \ss \cp^\bbh$ for each of the complex structures defined on $\bbh^n$ by left multiplication by a unit imaginary quaternion $e$.
+However, $\cp^{\bbc, e} \ss \cp^\bbh$ for each of the complex structures defined on $\bbh^n$ by left multiplication by a unit imaginary quaternion $e$.
 In particular, this implies that the pluripolar sets for each of these complex structures (e.g., the complex analytic hypersurfaces) are quaternionic polar.

 \Ex{\KK.2.
-(Branches of the $p$-Monge Amp\`ere Equation)} For $p$ fixed, the convex cone subequation $\cp_p$ naturally occurs as a monotonicity subequation for each of the following subequations.
+(Branches of the $p$-Fold Sum Equation)} For $p$ fixed, the convex cone subequation $\cp_p$ naturally occurs as a monotonicity subequation for each of the following subequations.
 In fact, $\cp_p$ is the first, or smallest, branch of the family of subequations

 determined by the G\aa rding polynomial

 whose eigenvalues are the $p$-fold sums of the eigenvalues of $A\in \Symn$.
 None of the other branches of $\MA_p$ are convex, but (see [\HYP] for the details)